 Become a Gaston County Precinct Worker

 It takes more than 300 people to operate Gaston County polling places each election.
 These people are your friends, coworkers and neighbors who give 2–3 days of paid service to ensure you have a place to vote on Election Day.
 We need your help, too!
-More poll workers are needed in your neighborhood.
+More precinct officials are needed in your neighborhood.
 Do your part to provide voting opportunities in your community.

 Benefits of Being a Precinct Official